 So in the U.S. today the white race cannot safely be mentioned publicly except to denigrate it, the President of the United States is hated as being a racist champion of whites even though he doesn’t dare even mention whites, and The Sleeping White Titan (#5) is slowly stirring and saying enough of this anti-white genocidal crap!

-President Trump, the next time you say, “I love the Mexican people,” please add, “I also love good old American White people.”
-That will strengthen American whites’ sense of identity, and will cause anti-whites’ hatred of whites to explode into a white-hot fury that will display their white-hating nature to everyone.
+President Trump, the next time you say, “I love the Mexican people,” please add, “I also love the good old American White people who elected me.”
+That will strengthen American whites’ sense of identity, and may cause anti-whites’ hatred of whites to explode into a white-hot fury that will display their white-hating nature to everyone.

-But President Trump, you would accomplish so much more if you would just step up your White Genocide game — you retweeted a twitter user with the handle “WhiteGenocideTM,” so why not just say, “I love the Mexican people, but I don’t want them to be used to commit White Genocide in our country.”
+But President Trump, you will accomplish even more if you will just step up your White Genocide game — you retweeted a twitter user with the handle “WhiteGenocideTM,” so why not just say, “I love the Mexican people, but I don’t want them to be used to commit White Genocide in our country.”

-The results of saying that should be interesting, Mr. President.
+The results of your saying that will be interesting, Mr. President.

 And if you think about it, either statement translates simply as, “It’s okay to be white.”
-Certainly no one would accuse you of “racism” for saying no more than that.
+Certainly no one will accuse you of “racism” for saying no more than that, eh?

 So readers, what do you think?
-Can President Trump slow White Genocide more effectively by simply making a positive statement about white people, or should he explicitly alert white people to White Genocide?
-And what would be the political effects on him of doing either, that might cause him to favor one option over the other?
+Can President Trump slow White Genocide more effectively by simply mentioning white people, or should he explicitly alert white people to White Genocide?

-Let our president know which option you prefer him to immediately take!
+Let the president know which option you prefer him to immediately take!